10 Reasons Why You Should Study Nursing

 • Community education and public health

 Furthermore, technology is adding a new dimension to the nursing profession.
 The nursing profession is not only limited to working in a hospital setting.
-You can specialize in informatics, a field that deals with measuring, analysis and diagnosing data and converting it into easy-to-understand information that can be used for proper patient treatment and care.
-Nurses that specialize in data analysis will be in hot demand in 2021 and beyond.
+You can specialize in informatics, a field that deals with measuring, analyzing, and diagnosing data and converting it into easy-to-understand information that can be used for proper patient treatment and care.
+Nurses who specialize in data analysis will be in hot demand in 2021 and beyond.

-1. Nursing career choices are expanding
+5. Nursing career choices are expanding

-1. Freedom to Work Anywhere
+6. Freedom to Work Anywhere

-Unlike some other professions where you have to work in a major city or the capital to advance in your career, you can work anywhere in the country in the nursing profession.
+Another benefit of studying nursing is that, unlike some other professions where you have to work in a major city or the capital to advance in your career, you can work anywhere in the country in the nursing profession.
 Thus giving you the maximum freedom and flexibility over where you live and how you live your life.

 You can also use your nursing degree or relevant certification to secure employment abroad.
 And regardless of where you choose to settle, there’s no limit to the nursing roles available for you.

 Above all, you’ll also enjoy a level of flexibility and variety in your career.
-Most people often think that the only place nurses can work is in a hospital setting, but that’s not true as there are different places you can work in and different career paths you can choose to specialize in.
+Most people often think that the only place nurses can work is in a hospital setting, but that’s not true as there are different places you can work and different career paths you can choose to specialize in.

-1. You’ll be Highly Respected
+7. You’ll be Highly Respected

 It is interesting to note that not only is the nursing profession rewarding but also, nurses are highly respected in society.
 Their opinions and views are listened to as much as those of the surgeons and doctors they are working with.

-Furthermore, nurses have the rare opportunity to collaborate with their health care stakeholders such as allied health partners, respiratory colleagues and care partners.
+Furthermore, nurses have the rare opportunity to collaborate with their healthcare stakeholders such as allied health partners, respiratory colleagues, and care partners.
 They collectively work to improve the patient experience.

 Tap to Watch

-1. Nursing has a great career outlook and job security
+8. Nursing has a great career outlook and job security

 The demand for registered nurses is growing rapidly across the globe.
 There is no better time to get into the nursing field than now.
 According to statistics released by the Bureau of Labor Statistics, over 44, 000 new nursing jobs will be open between 2020-2024- a much faster exponential growth rate compared to all other professions.
 In Connecticut alone, 1000 jobs a year are projected to become available for aspiring nurses.

 • Communication skills: nurses must understand how to collaborate with other colleagues, medical staff, and doctors to provide the best healthcare service.
-They must learn how to communicate with patients and explain medication instructions clearly effectively.
+They must learn how to communicate with patients and explain medication instructions effectively.
 They must also master the ability to speak empathetically and compassionately with patients and their family members.

-• Critical-thinking skills: nurses must learn how to act, think and solve problems under pressure.
-They must also learn how to assess their patients’ health conditions and take corrective measures when needed.
+• Critical-thinking skills: nurses must learn how to act, think, and solve problems under pressure.
+They must also learn how to assess their patient’s health conditions and take corrective measures when needed.

 • Organizational skills: nurses work with different patients with diverse health needs and challenges.
-They must learn how to manage several patients and conditions at the same time, ensuring that the patients are catered for appropriately, getting the right medications and treatment at the right time.
+They must learn how to manage several patients and conditions at the same time, ensuring that the patients are catered for appropriately, and getting the right medications and treatment at the right time.

 • Clinical skills: nurses are clinicians; they perform diagnostic procedures and tests, administer treatment and medications, observe patient’s conditions, and operate medical equipment regularly as part of their jobs.
 They must have a full grasp of everything that pertains to the clinical aspect of their careers.